Southern Adirondack Audubon Society

 In 2014, New York State Department of Environmental Conservation finalized its purchase of 286 acres of the Washington County Grasslands Important Bird Area.
 The lands were designated State Forest and hunting is allowed in season.
 That same year a half-mile long trail was developed and a kiosk built at the trailhead on Blackhouse Rd.
 More information can be found on the DEC website.

 This vast birding area is comprised of the 13,000 acre Fort Edward Grasslands IBA, located east and south of the Villages of Hudson Falls and Fort Edward, and the agricultural areas in the towns of Argyle and Kingsbury contiguous to the IBA.
 Containing many working farms and grassland areas interspersed with cultivated fields, small woodlots, and wetlands, this is an important breeding ground for grassland species, and is also a wintering area for large numbers of raptors.
-Although most of this area is comprised of privately owned lands,¹ New York State Department of Environmental Conservation (NYSDEC) unveiled a proposal in the fall of 2007 and will work to protect a large portion of the area—through outright purchase of land, as well as through the purchase of conservation easements from private landowners.
-As of this writing NYSDEC has purchased 286 acres and conducts raptor surveys each winter.
+Although most of this area is comprised of privately owned lands,¹ New York State Department of Environmental Conservation (NYSDEC) has purchased and protected almost 500 acres.